terba/slimmer/README.md

 ## Quickstart

-You can download binary packages for the [PiCorePlayer image](https://sites.google.com/site/picoreplayer/home) running on a Raspberry PI from here.
+You can download binary packages for the [piCorePlayer image](https://sites.google.com/site/picoreplayer/home) running on a Raspberry PI from here.
 See [this wiki page](https://github.com/terba/slimmer/wiki/Building-a-player) for instructions.

 ## How to build